ondratu/extendparser/CONTRIBUTION.rst

 Tests
 -----

-`test` command in setup.py run unittest and doctest automaticaly, you can run unittest manualy by next commands:
+``test`` command in setup.py run unittest and doctest automatically, you can run unittest manually by next commands:

 .. code:: sh